Kong/docs.konghq.com/app/konnect/updates.md

 ## December 2022

+**Curity support for Dynamic Client Registration**
+: [Curity](/konnect/dev-portal/applications/dynamic-client-registration/curity) is now supported as an identity provider for Dynamic Client Registration (DCR).

+**Secrets management using vaults**
+: {{site.konnect_short_name}} now supports storing sensitive values in a vault with any of the following backends:
+* Environment variables
+* AWS Secrets Manager
+* HashiCorp Vault
+* GCP Secret Manager
+: See the [vaults documentation](/konnect/runtime-manager/vaults) to get started.

+**Dynamic Plugin Ordering**
+: {{site.konnect_short_name}} now supports changing the order in which plugins are applied.
+See the [plugin documentation](/konnect/runtime-manager/plugins) for more details.

 **Runtime Groups Configuration API**
 : Konnect APIs for [runtime group configuration](https://docs.konghq.com/konnect/api/runtime-groups-config/) are now available for external consumption.
 This set of APIs allow organizations to create and manage kong gateway entities and CP/DP certificates.
 As a result, customers can leverage our APIs to provision runtime groups in their automated pipelines or platform infrastructure while managing data plane connections.

-**Curity support for Dynamic CLient Registration**
-: [Curity](/konnect/dev-portal/applications/dynamic-client-registration/curity.md) is now supported as an identity provider for Dynamic Client Registration (DCR).

 **New {{site.konnect_saas}} Analytics custom report chart types and metrics** : You can now choose between different chart types when creating custom reports.
 This feature allows you to better understand traffic patterns, user behavior, or trends over time.